-The second topic will consider the different design approaches that can be used to build an Operating System.
-The student will be introduced to a series of general concepts on the design of large systems specific to this particular discipline.
-These include layered design, the separation between mechanisms and policies, etc. This will be followed by a study of the interfaces that generally communicate the user and the applications with the Operating System, to conclude with a study of the kernel and the system call mechanisms.
+The second topic will study the different design approaches that can be used to build an Operating System.
+The student will be introduced to a series of general concepts on the design of large systems particularized for this specific discipline.
+Among them, it is worth mentioning the design by layers, the separation between mechanisms and policies, etc. This will be followed by a study of the interfaces that generally communicate the user and the applications with the Operating System, concluding with a study of the kernel and the system call mechanisms.

 The third topic will allow the student to establish the differences between programs and processes, as well as the structure of both in each of the contexts in which they operate.
-At the end of this topic, the student will be able to justify the introduction of threads in modern Operating Systems, establish their characteristics, and carry out small programs that make use of them.
+At the end of the topic the student will be able to justify the introduction of threads in modern Operating Systems, establish their characteristics, and make small programs that make use of them.
 This topic will conclude with a series of case studies of real Operating Systems.
-These cases will allow to frame all the theoretical concepts learned previously, as well as particular details specific to each implementation.
+These cases will allow framing all the theoretical concepts learned previously, as well as particular details specific to each implementation.

-The fourth topic presents the different scenarios in which it is necessary for processes and threads to synchronise.
-Key concepts such as mutual exclusion, atomicity, critical section, etc. will be studied in the context of some of the typical problems.
-Special emphasis will be put on the mechanisms provided by the Operating System to solve the problems that may arise when multiple processes or threads access shared system resources in an uncontrolled way.
+The fourth topic presents the different scenarios in which it is necessary for processes and threads to synchronize.
+Key concepts such as mutual exclusion, atomicity, critical section, etc., will be studied in the context of some of the typical problems.
+Special emphasis will be given to the mechanisms provided by the Operating System to solve problems that may arise when multiple processes or threads access shared system resources in an uncontrolled manner.

 The last topic is dedicated to process and thread scheduling.
-This topic will introduce the student to the need to select which process should be executed at any given moment in order to improve a series of performance parameters.
-Also, classical scheduling policies and traffic light synchronisation policies will be studied, ending with the study of the techniques used by some commercial Operating Systems.
+This topic will show the student the need to select which process should be executed at any given time in order to improve a series of performance parameters.
+Also, classical scheduling policies and semaphore synchronization policies will be studied, ending with the study of the techniques used by some commercial Operating Systems.